skhanal5/spring/README.md

 ### Resources
-1. Spring Boot in Action
+1. Spring Boot in Action by Craig Wallis
+2.